MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 # Configuring and installing the  Azure Information Protection unified labeling scanner

->*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection), Windows Server 2019, Windows Server 2016, Windows Server 2012 R2*
+>***Applies to**: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection), Windows Server 2019, Windows Server 2016, Windows Server 2012 R2*

->[!NOTE]
+>
-> If you're working with the AIP classic scanner, see [Installing and configuring the Azure Information Protection classic scanner](deploy-aip-scanner-configure-install-classic.md).
+>***Relevant for**: [AIP unified labeling client only](../faqs.md#whats-the-difference-between-the-azure-information-protection-classic-and-unified-labeling-clients).
+For the classic scanner, see [Configuring and installing the Azure Information Protection classic scanner](deploy-aip-scanner-configure-install-classic.md).*

 Before you start configuring and installing the Azure Information Protection scanner, verify that your system complies with the [required prerequisites](deploy-aip-scanner-prereqs.md).